borsti87/cardoza-3d-tag-cloud/readme.txt

 None yet, if you have one post it at http://fingerfish.com/cardoza-3d-tagcloud/

 == Changelog ==

+= Version 2.0 =
+* Background Color and Text Color bug fixed, so that the user assigned colors will be displayed.

 = Version 1.9 =
 * All the notices were debugged.